Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Data Formatting and Preprocessing

 Frame-wise and fixed scaling are the most obvious scaling methods, relying only on the information within the frame.
 Fixed scaling maintains a direct connection to the reduced intensity image by upscaling the resulting frame by a constant factor.
 Our experiments suggest that this scaling method was the most robust for changes in magnitude for the set of sources we evaluated.
-An empirical value of 1000 works well and could be considered as a hyperparameter when further optimizing this model.
+An empirical value of 1000 works well and could be considered as a hyperparameter when further optimizing this model, or for adapting this model to a PWFS with a different number of illuminated pixels.

-Figure \ref{fig:variance_by_fraction} observes the fraction of RSS given the number of modes considered.
-This fractions depends on the f-value, and the three f-values we evaluate are plotted.
+Figure \ref{fig:variance_by_fraction} observes the fraction of total modal RMS wavefront error given the number of modes considered.
+This fraction depends on the \textit{f}-value, and the three \textit{f}-values we evaluate are plotted.
 As expected, low order modes carry more energy when a steeper (higher \textit{f}-value) power-law is used.
-In our work, we focus on the reconstruction of the first 400 modes which correspond to at least 75\% of the total wavefront RMS.
+In our work, we focus on the reconstruction of the first 400 modes which, as shown in the figure, correspond to at least 75\% of the total wavefront RMS.